pflanze/cj-git-patchtool/README.md

 If you run this tool the first time, from within the working directory of the repository that you want to change:

     $ mkdir PATCHES
     $ git config --global core.excludesfile ~/.gitignore_global
     $ echo /PATCHES/ >> ~/.gitignore_global

 Find the commit before the oldest commit you want to edit, then run (-s and --start are equivalent):

     $ cj-git-patchtool -s $commitbeforeoldest

-This will open two windows, (a) an editor window with a file named "_list" containing a list of all patches (the history), and (b) a terminal window with the shell prompt in the directory that contains the file that has been opened in the editor, as well as all the individual patch files (as well as a file "_baseid" that contains
+This will open two windows, (a) an editor window with a file named `_list` containing a list of all patches (the history), and (b) a terminal window with the shell prompt in the directory that contains the file that has been opened in the editor, as well as all the individual patch files (as well as a file `_baseid` that contains
 $commitbeforeoldest), as well as a .git dir with these files already checked in (in case you want to commit your editing work).

-Now edit the _list, adhering to these rules:
+Now edit the `_list`, adhering to these rules:

 * Patches on subsequent lines are squashed.
 Put an empty line between each pair of patches or groups of patches that should become a new commit.

-* Within each group, put a star "*" at the start of a line to indicate the patch that determines the message and author time of the new commit.
+* Within each group, put a star `*` at the start of a line to indicate the patch that determines the message and author time of the new commit.

-* Alternatively, within each group, put a double quote '"' at the start of a line to indicate the patch that determines the message of the new commit.
+* Alternatively, within each group, put a double quote `"` at the start of a line to indicate the patch that determines the message of the new commit.
 The author time is instead taken to be the latest author time of all patches in the series.

-  And/or put a 't' at the start of a line to indicate the patch that determines the author time (but not the message).
+  And/or put a `t` at the start of a line to indicate the patch that determines the author time (but not the message).

 * Alternatively, insert a group of lines somewhere in the group, starting and ending in square brackets that contains the commit message, like:

         [
         commit-message

         multiple lines are possible
         ]

-* Existing commit messages can also be modified by adding a line starting with "prefix: " and then a string; the string will be prepended to the commit message.
+* Existing commit messages can also be modified by adding a line starting with `prefix: ` and then a string; the string will be prepended to the commit message.

-* A line that starts with "%" is taken to be a shell script to run at that point during application of the patch series.
+* A line that starts with `%` is taken to be a shell script to run at that point during application of the patch series.

-  For example '% bash' will run a subshell, which gives you the possibility to access the working directory of the partially applied history interactively.
-Or, '% make test' might run your test suite, etc.
+  For example `% bash` will run a subshell, which gives you the possibility to access the working directory of the partially applied history interactively.
+Or, `% make test` might run your test suite, etc.

   If the script fails (does not exit 0), patch application is aborted.

-* Any line that starts with "#" is ignored.
+* Any line that starts with `#` is ignored.

-(I suggest you run `gitk &` and step through the history to see the full commit messages and diffs easily while editing _list.)
+(I suggest you run `gitk &` and step through the history to see the full commit messages and diffs easily while editing `_list`.)

 If you want to apply the changed history, go to the terminal where you ran cj-git-patchtool.
-It should now display PATCHES/$name_of_the_patch_subdirectory as part of the prompt; this is a reminder that you're in a subshell there.
+It should now display `PATCHES/$name_of_the_patch_subdirectory` as part of the prompt; this is a reminder that you're in a subshell there.
 The subshell sees some new commands, and those know where to find the directory with the history state without further ado.
 To apply the history, run:

     $ app

 If the history applies cleanly, it will say "Ok" at the end.
 Otherwise, fix your _list, or if it's a conflict, try:

     $ wig patchfilename  # only the filename, not the full path

 This will run `wiggle` and if it worked, will save the resolved diff back to the patch file so that you don't have to run `wig` in